Places to See Dinosaurs: Museums, Attractions, and Events to Delight Your Dino-Loving Kids

 (630) 833-1616

-Tickets to the museum are $10 for adults, $5 for ages 7-12, $8 for seniors, and free for ages 6 and under; Wednesdays are free days.
+Tickets to the museum are $10 for adults, $5 for ages 7-12, $8 for seniors, and free for ages 6 and under.
+Admission is free on Wednesdays.
 The museum is open every day except Monday.
 Check our our article on taking kids to the Lizzadro Museum for more info.

 Burpee Museum of Natural History (Rockford)